Lemon Crinkle Cookies

 Preparation

-• Add the sieved flour, grated coconut, baking powder, turmeric if using and salt and stir until combined.
+• Add the sieved flour, baking powder, salt and turmeric, then stir until combined, but do not over mix it.

-• Line a baking tray with parchment paper or a silicone mat and set it aside.
+• Line two baking trays with parchment paper or silicone mats and set them aside.

-• Place the coated cookie balls on the prepared baking tray.
-(You may not be able to bake all the cookies at once as they need space around them as they bake to spread.
-I use a silicone mat (30 x 40cm) on my baking tray and this allows me to bake a maximum of 20 cookies at one time).
-I tend to bake in 2 batches.
+• Place the coated cookie balls equally on the prepared baking trays.
+I use a silicone mat (30 x 40cm) on my baking tray and this allows me to bake a maximum of 12 cookies at a time.
+I also always bake the trays separately to avoid creating steam during the baking.

-• Baking: Bake for 7-8 minutes or until the edges are set.
+• Baking: Bake for 11-12 minutes and the edges have set.
 (See notes)

-• Allow the cookies to cool for 2-3 minutes on the baking tray to continue setting, then transfer to a wire rack to cool.
+• Allow the cookies to cool for 8-10 minutes on the baking tray, then transfer to a wire rack to cool.

 Notes & Tips

-Resting: If you want to get the best results, chilling the dough will help develop the flavour, texture and most importantly it will stop the icing sugar from being absorbed into the cookies as they cook and fading their appearance.
-If you really can’t wait with the resting, you can bake them straight away they just won’t look or taste as good.
+Resting: If you really can’t wait, you do not have to chill the dough.
+However, you will get better results if you do.
+To get the best results, chilling the dough will help develop the flavour, texture, and most importantly, it will stop the icing sugar from being absorbed into the cookies as they bake and losing the crinkle effect.
+In addition, chilling the dough makes the scooping and rolling process much easier.

-Baking: Just like baking brownies you need to have good control over the baking time.
-Try to take them out of the oven just before they look fully baked, the residual heat left will set the centres and you will get the soft, brownie-like texture you’re looking for.
-If they overcook, they will be very dry.
-For me, the cookies took around 8 minutes in my oven, for the best result, I recommend trying with one cookie and adjusting the time for the rest based on the result.
+Baking: Just like when baking brownies, you need to have good control over the baking time and your oven.
+Try to take the cookies out of the oven just before they look fully baked; the residual heat left will set the centres.
+If they overbake, they will be very dry.

 insta

-KEYWORDS biscuit and cookie recipes, dairy free recipes, fruit recipes, lemon recipes
+KEYWORDS biscuit and cookie recipes, crinkle cookies, lemon recipes

 www.thegourmetlarder.com